abbottk/cs519-Project/Deliverables/Installment5/Installment5.md

 ## Use Cases
 ### Underserved Population
 1. In order to distract and entertain Fred for a while, Fred's parents sit em at the table with one of their smartphones open to the iTunes app, and tells em to "watch a movie or listen to music."
 So, Fred decides to watch a movie.
 2. Fred has been watching a movie and decides e would rather play a game.
-So Fred stops the movie, and returns to the "home" screen where he can select the apps/games menu.
-E then chooses an app/game from the available selections.
+Fred doesn't quite know how to do this, so e needs some help figuring out how to stop the movie, and returns to the "home" screen where e can select the apps/games menu.

 ### Mainstreamer Population
-1.
+1. Miki is exercising and listening to music.
+When e finishes with eir run, e decides to switch to a movie before heading to the locker room.

 ## Prototype